KnowMeet/Spacelift-Terraform/README.md

 **Coutesy**

-Follow **MoreThanCertified** creator [Derek Morgan](https://www.linkedin.com/in/derekm1215/) for creating fun courses and insights about DevOps.
+Follow **MoreThanCertified** creator [Derek Morgan](https://www.linkedin.com/in/derekm1215/) for fun courses and insights about DevOps.
 Checkout the [Repo](https://github.com/morethancertified/tf-spacelift-initial) for the initial project code to build this project.